dheerajgupta217/hazelcast-setup/README.md

 # hazelcast-setup
-Hazelcast setup with CRUD operations.
+CRUD operations and Hazelcast setup .
-Setup of Hazelcast Client and Server.
+Hazelcast Client and Server architecture setup.
 Controller and time saver for Your API response time